rrag/react-stockcharts/docs/md/VOLUME-HISTOGRAM-Contd.md

 <Chart id={2} height={150} origin={(w, h) => [0, h - 150]}>
 ```

-the chart has a defined `height` of 150, which is good.
+the chart has a defined `height` of 150.

-`origin` can be either a function which returns a `[x, y]` to be used as origin or it can be an array with 2 elements representing `[x, y]`.
-The default value for `origin` is `[0, 0]`
+`origin` can be either a coordinate [x, y] or a function which returns a `[x, y]`

 `(w, h) => [0, h - 150]` is the same as `function (w, h) { return [0, h - 150]; }`

 given the `width` and `height` available inside the `ChartCanvas` as input, this function returns an origin of `[0, height - 150]` to draw the volume histogram

-Similarly the `className` of `HistogramSeries` accepts either
+Similarly the `fill` of `HistogramSeries` accepts either
-- a function which returns a string
+- a function which returns a string representing the color
-- or a string
+- or a string representing the color

-which is used as the css class

 ```html
 <HistogramSeries fill={(d) => d.close > d.open ? "#6BA583" : "red"} />
 ```

-a class of 'up' is applied if `close > open` for that day and 'down' otherwise

 #### Another Version
 In this you can see how the volume histogram and the candlestick chart do not overlap.